alakmo/codingcoding/Ch 05. Bit Manipulation/readme.txt

         can be derived from the length of the array and the width.
 Implement a function drawHorizontalLine(byte[] screen, int width, intxl, intx2, inty) which draws a horizontal line from (x 1, y) to (x2, y)
-Write a program to swap odd and even bits in an integer with as few instructions as possible (e.g., bit 0 and bit! are swapped, bit 2 and bit 3 are swapped, and so on).